pizzyander/bellabeat_wellness_R/README.md

 head(daily_activity_merged)
 ```
 ![head dataframe](https://github.com/pizzyander/bellabeat_wellness_R/assets/141561016/db80d1ec-2ee2-4f66-a1d3-b969e78dd1fe)
-As you can see, the dataframe contains 16 columns, some of the columns have been aggregated. i only need 5 columns, so i will remove those unwanted columns
+As you can see, the dataframe contains 16 columns, some of the columns have been aggregated. i only need 5 columns, so i will remove the unwanted columns
 ```{R}
 #remove all irrelevant columns
 daily_activity <- daily_activity_merged %>%